 Program Program Description Target Audience Date(s) Number of Participants Groundwater Festival Each year District staff participates in the Youth Groundwater Festival.
-More than 600 fourth and fifth grade students, teachers and chaperones from Boone, Winnebago, and McHenry Counties attend.
-This is the nineteenth year of the event which includes four different learning stations that have an expert demonstrator to discuss issues associated with water quality, groundwater infiltration and stormwater runoff, and much more.
-Fourth and fifth grade classes from school districts within the region March 11, 2015 150 Boone County Fair The BCCD and Northern Regional Groundwater Planning and Protection Committee rented a tent and set-up displays that addressed specific issues related to water resources.
+More than 400 fourth and fifth grade students, teachers and chaperones from Boone, Winnebago, and McHenry Counties attend.
+This event includes four different learning stations that have an expert demonstrator to discuss issues associated with water quality, groundwater infiltration and stormwater runoff.
+Fourth and fifth grade classes from school districts within the region March 9, 2016 400 Boone County Fair The BCCD and Northern Regional Groundwater Planning and Protection Committee rented a tent and set-up displays that addressed specific issues related to water resources.
 The display included demonstrations with different models such as the groundwater model and information on a variety of topics related to water quality and quantity.
-General Public August 5-10, 2014 Several thousand during the course of the fair Brochures The District and Boone County Alliance for Clean Water updated a brochure for distribution at County offices for the general public providing information on BMPs and who to contact regarding water issues.
-General Public April 2014-March 2015 4 sites distributing brochures.
+General Public August 9-14, 2015 Several thousand during the course of the fair Brochures The District and Boone County Alliance for Clean Water updated a brochure for distribution at County offices for the general public providing information on BMPs and who to contact regarding water issues.
+General Public April 2015-March 2016 4 sites distributing brochures.
 Printed as needed.
-Brochures Boone County SWCD updated, edited, and printed brochures on Illicit Discharge, Fertilizers & Pesticides, Road Salt, Landscape and Water Conservation, and Hazardous Materials General Public July-October 2014 4 sited distributing brochures.
-Printed as needed.
+Brochures Boone County SWCD updated, edited, and printed brochures on Illicit Discharge, Fertilizers & Pesticides, Road Salt, Landscape and Water Conservation, and Hazardous Materials General Public July-October 2015 4 sited distributing brochures.
+Printed as needed. ¥ \ 2 2

 Program Program Description Target Audience Date(s) Number of Participants Cost-Share for Well Decommissioning Brochures The District compiled, edited, and printed brochures on well decommissioning and cost-share available to Boone County residents.
-General Public September 2014 2 sites distributing brochures.
+General Public September 2015 2 sites distributing brochures.
 Printed as needed.
-Medication Collection The District conducted its fifth unused medication collection in Boone County.
+Medication Collection The District conducted its sixth unused medication collection in Boone County.
 It was a collaborative effort with Keep Northern Illinois Beautiful, Belvidere Township and other sponsors.
 A large part of the effort is outreach and education on the problems with improper disposal of unused medications that make their way into our surface and groundwater.
 Outreach included sending flyers to churches, schools, media outlets, and businesses in Boone County regarding the collection.
-General Public June 14, 2014 Approximately 313 families participated Medication Collection Brochures Boone County Soil & Water Conservation District compiled, edited, and printed brochures on pharmaceuticals and groundwater protection.
-General Public May-June 2014 Approximately 50 distributed at the Medication Collection Envirothon Envirothon is a National competition for High School students on five subject areas: Aquatics, Forestry, Soils, Wildlife and a current topic.
+General Public June 13, 2015 Approximately 407 families participated Medication Collection Brochures Boone County Soil & Water Conservation District compiled, edited, and printed brochures on pharmaceuticals and groundwater protection.
+General Public May-June 2015 Approximately 50 distributed at the Medication Collection Envirothon Envirothon is a National competition for High School students on five subject areas: Aquatics, Forestry, Soils, Wildlife and a current topic.
 Its mission is "Fostering environmentally conscious decision making young adults".
 Our Northeastern event is bigger than the State Envirothon and Boone County sends two teams.
-High School students and teachers April 8 th & 10 th 2014 Approximately 200 - 250 students and teachers annually Envirothon & Scholarship Presentations The District visited high schools to provide information on the Envirothon and scholarship opportunities to boost participation from Boone County.
-The presentation is based on materials handed out to teachers in early October.
-High School students and teachers Oct.
-27, 2014: North Boone High School Nov.
-6, 2014: Belvidere High School Nov.
-6, 2014: Belvidere North High School Approximately 35 students from North Boone, 20 from Belvidere High School, and 20 from Belvidere North High School
+High School students and teachers April 5 th & 7 th 2015 Approximately 200 - 250 students and teachers annually Envirothon Presentations The District visited high schools to provide information on the Envirothon to boost participation from Boone County.
+High School students and teachers November 2015: Belvidere High School November 2015: Belvidere North High School Approximately 20 from Belvidere High School and 10 from Belvidere North High School Additional visits provided soils education to Envirothon teams.
+Approximately 8 students from Belvidere High School